Germanwings: Early years

-In 1997, Eurowings set up a low-cost department, which became a separate company under the name Germanwings on 27 October 2002.
+In 1997, Eurowings set up a low-cost department, which became a separate company under the name Germanwings GmbH on 27 October 2002.
 On 7 December 2005, the airline signed an agreement to purchase 18 Airbus A319-100 aircraft with a further 12 options, with deliveries scheduled from July 2006 until 2008.

-During winter 2004–05, Germanwings leased two Boeing 717-200s from Aerolíneas de Baleares to test the aircraft type, but no purchase order was made afterwards.
+During winter 2004–05, Germanwings leased two Boeing 717-200s to test the aircraft type, but no purchase order was made afterwards.

 In 2008, initial plans were made to merge Germanwings, Eurowings and TUIfly into one airline to compete with Air Berlin and its subsidiary LTU in the German market and with easyJet and Ryanair on international routes.
 However, these plans were never realized.
 Instead, Germanwings became a wholly owned subsidiary of Lufthansa on 1 January 2009.